-The JAO will take the results from the panel review, the APRC, and the distributed peer review to form an observing queue based primarily on the scientific rankings from the review process.
-When forming the observing queue, the JAO will also take into account the scheduling constraints dictated by the configuration schedule and weather, the share of observing time for each region, and the time constraints on Large Programs and VLBI.
+The results from the APRC and the distributed peer review will be used to form an observing queue based primarily on the scientific rankings from the review process.
+The formation of the observing queue will also take into account the scheduling constraints dictated by the configuration schedule and weather, the share of observing time for each region, and the time constraints on Large Programs and VLBI.